-The Children and Youth Program is governed by Marine Corps Order 1710.30, Air Station Order 1745.1E, local sanitation, safety, and fire regulations, as well as food service guidelines provided by the USDA sponsored Child and Adult Care Food Program.
+The Children and Youth Program is governed by Marine Corps Order 1710.30, NAEYC requirements, local sanitation, safety, and fire regulations, as well as food service guidelines provided by the USDA sponsored Child and Adult Care Food Program.
 Monthly/Quarterly inspections are conducted by Preventive Medicine Unit from the Naval Clinic Cherry Point, Joint Safety Department, and Cherry Point Fire Department.
 We prepare and respond to annual Comprehensive, Multidisciplinary, and Marine Corps Headquarters Inspections to maintain a constant state of compliance.
-Centers are also accredited by the National Association of Education for Young Children (NAEYC).
+Centers are also accredited by the National Association of Education for Young Children (NAEYC) which must go through accreditation visits a minimum of every 5 years.